massimopiedimonte99/iLearn/README.md

 ## Built With

-* [Django](https://www.djangoproject.com/) - The game engine used to build the gravity simulation
+* [Django](https://www.djangoproject.com/) - The web framework used to build the user interaction

 ## License